mdrio/homebrew-python/README.md

 *   **ReText** (Markdown Editor)
     -   Supports enchant.
 (You first need to `brew install enchant`)
     -   Some deps have to be installed via pip (it will tell you so)
+*   **Pydoop** (A Python MapReduce and HDFS API for Hadoop)
+    -   Current formula allows to install Pydoop 0.*.
+Since Pydoop 1.0, you have to use pip.
 *   _Open an issue if your favorite is missing_

 ## How do I install these formulae?